Previous Lectures and Mission Research Colloquia

 Dr. Won Sang Lee, who retired after twenty-six years as senior pastor of Korean Central Presbyterian Church, Centreville, Virginia, will present concepts that encourage Christians to live "as spiritually fervent, Christlike examples of service to God and others."
 He is president of SEED International, a Korean mission agency based in Merrifield, Virginia.

-The opening session of a weeklong mission seminar at OMSC, this public lecture will be held at Connecticut Korean Presbyterian Church, which meets at Bethesda Lutheran Church, 450 Whitney Avenue, New Haven.
+The opening session of a weeklong mission seminar at OMSC, this public lecture was held at Connecticut Korean Presbyterian Church, which meets at Bethesda Lutheran Church, in New Haven.

 Monday, April 29, 2013, 7:00 p.m.